CiscoCloud/vaquero-docs/docs/current/data-model-howto.md

 | ipv6        | IPv6 address                                               | no       | string        |         |
 | hostname    | Hostname for machine                                       | no       | string        |         |

-* An interface of type `bmc` is a dedicated `ipmi` interface, in which case the `interface.bmc.type` must equal `ipmi`.
-This interface will not be used for booting the machine (but may acquire an IP from vaquero's DHCP Server).
+\* An interface of type `bmc` is a dedicated `ipmi` interface. `interface.bmc.type` must equal `ipmi`.
+This interface will not be used for PXE booting the machine (but it may acquire an IP from vaquero's DHCP Server).

 An interface of type `physical` can define an `interface.bmc` for ssh power management _only_ -- i.e. a physical interface may not include an `interface.bmc.type` set to `ipmi`.